Long-time readers of Dream Team will know how needlessly fascinated we are with forgotten team-mate combinations.

 The Brazilian played 14 minutes of Los Blancos’ 6-2 win over nine-man Malaga in May 2013 after being promoted from Castilla (on loan from Rio Ave).

 Raul Albiol opened the scoring but the rest of the scorers that day made quite the shortlist for unexpected ex-team-mates of Fabinho: Ronaldo, Ozil, Benzema, Modric, Di Maria.

-Fabinho went from there to Monaco before joining Jurgen Klopp’s revolution at Anfield.
+Fabinho went from the Bernabeu to Monaco before joining Jurgen Klopp’s revolution at Anfield.